Can You Have Sex While Taking Antibiotics?

 While anatomically your digestive and reproductive tracts are next-door neighbors, there’s a more intimate relationship between these “below the belt organs” than just their physical proximity.
 That’s because of the microbial community that lives in and on these organs, which scientists refer to as the microbiome.
 In short, antibiotic medications upset the balance of the microbiota by killing both bad bacteria and good organisms, which can affect everything from your gut health to your sexual desire.

-Zobacz też: How to Have Sex in the Shower
+Zobacz też: How to Have Sex by Yourself

 Antibiotics can also interfere with hormonal birth control methods like the pill by preventing them from working as well.
 This can lead to unintended pregnancies, so if you’re taking the pill, be sure to discuss alternatives with your healthcare provider before starting an antibiotic course.